bushra0065/Astudio_/Laravel_Astudio/README.md

 Installation

 Clone the repository:
+Create a copy of the .env.example file and rename it to .env:
 Configure the database in the .env file:
 DB_DATABASE=/absolute/path/to/your/project/database/database.sqlite
 Replace /absolute/path/to/your/project with the actual path to your project directory.